-The Referred Party is required to notify the Office of Student Conduct of the names and contact information of their respective witnesses at least three (3) days prior to the scheduled hearing time.
+The referred party is required to notify the Office of Student Conduct of the names and contact information of their respective witnesses at least three (3) days prior to the scheduled hearing time.
 Character witnesses are not permitted.

-The Referred Party is responsible for arranging for the attendance of their witnesses at the hearing.
+The referred party is responsible for arranging for the attendance of their witnesses at the hearing.

 Witnesses are only allowed in the hearing room during their period of testimony or when called to answer questions.
-The Hearing Officer or University Conduct Board reserves the option of limiting the number of witnesses providing statements at a hearing.
+The hearing officer or hearing board reserves the option of limiting the number of witnesses providing statements at a hearing.

-In matters of Student Organization misconduct, individuals who provide information as part of an investigation may remain confidential throughout the conduct process, provided their identities are known to the University and the investigator serves as a witness.
+In matters of student organization misconduct, individuals who provide information as part of an investigation may remain confidential throughout the conduct process, provided their identities are known to the University and the investigator serves as a witness.